tonirilix/tech-cheat-sheet/docker/docker-php-example.md

 #docker #php #docker-example

 I needed to run an old PHP project; The documentation of it suggested an old version of Vagrant with some hacky modifications.
-I tried that but it did not worked as expected.
-I also tried the newest version of it but I encountered similar issues.
+I tried that, but it did not work as expected.
+I also tried the newest version of it, but I encountered similar issues.

-[[docker]] was the obvious option to run it, but I needed a way to do it in a simple way, since I only required to do this to allow a non-technical person to run the project in the most easy way possible.
+Solving these issues was getting out of scope because this requirement was so a non-technical person could run the project the easiest way possible.
+By this point, [[docker]] was the obvious option.

-I found an pretty easy way to do it in this article [Setup a basic Local PHP Development Environment in Docker](https://dev.to/truthseekers/setup-a-basic-local-php-development-environment-in-docker-kod)
+I found a pretty easy way to run a PHP project in docker in this article: [Setup a basic Local PHP Development Environment in Docker](https://dev.to/truthseekers/setup-a-basic-local-php-development-environment-in-docker-kod)

-This was the smallest version of the [[docker-compose]] file that I came up with was as follows:
+The following configuration was the tiniest version of the [[docker-compose]] file that I came up with:

 ```yaml
 version: "3.1"